cyxigo/wi/README.md

 For max speed and performance, it is better to use **GNU99** compatible compiler, since Wi uses many **GNU** extensions for performance tweaks.

+Wi has zero dependencies but it would be nice to have `readline` library if you're building Wi on Linux (Wi uses it for better REPL).

 ## Inspiration

 Around three years ago, I was looking through interpreted programming languages (not many, of course) and realized that I didn't like any of them.
 Any.
 So then, in that very moment I decided - I will make my own simple and fast programming language.
 That day, the first Wi prototype was born (it wasn't even called Wi back then - it was something along the lines of "Weasel").